Wood Longevity Vs. Color Longevity With Shou Sugi Ban

 Another important discussion is the different types of oil formulations commonly used and how they weather over time.
 For example traditional oils generally derived from tung or linseed oils will have medium-length color longevity, and modern alkyds with modified safflower and soybean oil bases will often have better longevity.
 This is complicated by improved color longevity from urethane or other polymer additives or molecular modifications, or degraded color longevity due to mineral oil content added to improve penetration and make application easier.
 We spend a lot of time educating our customers on finishes since they ask a lot of questions.
 However, our responses always center around guiding them into whatever sample swatch or product in photos they personally like the best.
 All of the finishes we use have improved color longevity over what was available 20 years ago and definitely over unoiled wood.

 Gendai with black oil, about 20 years old.
-Note the weathering difference between the exposed 2nd floor plane above and the shaded 1st floor plane below.
+Note the weathering difference between the two different levels.

-This house is an interesting combination of select grade Gendai oiled and probably re-oiled black, together with an almost clear grade Pika-Pika soffit.
-The Pika-Pika does have some knots, but was never oiled.
+This house is an interesting combination of Gendai, together with Pika-Pika soffit.
 My guess is that it is located near water due to discoloration in the soffit.
-Soffit generally does not change color at all since it gets almost no UV or moisture.
-Sashes look to be maybe 20~40 years old so that is how I would age this structure.
+Soffit generally does not change color.

 The takeaway is that unless Suyaki is chosen, shou sugi ban will weather in color within around 10 years.
 The owner needs to decide whether to re-oil periodically or to accept the traditional Japanese patina aesthetic of a no-maintenance siding.
-Therefore shou sugi ban is a “maintenance-optional” siding.
-Color longevity is generally dictated by oil finish maintenance, and this also affects wood integrity longevity over the long term.
-Though the two subjects are interrelated, customers need to understand that Japanese siding heat treatment improves wood longevity and not necessarily color longevity.
-Also keep an open mind.
-Unoiled shou sugi ban will weather into an opulent, textured, varied, organic, rich patina.
-After traveling to many historical places in Japan researching siding, unoiled wood is hands-down my favorite.
+Therefore, shou sugi ban is a “maintenance-optional” siding.

 The kura left side has Suyaki and the garage right side is clad with Gendai, both unoiled and around 20 years old.
 Note the rule in Japan is for stucco to be above wood, whereas in the West wood is generally above stucco as standard.